Health Information

 Local Alerts:

-The Epidemiology & Surveillance Unit continues to receive reports of Fever and Respiratory (Common cold, coronavirus “seasonal”, COVID-19, influenza, RSV, strep throat) and Gastroenteritis (Campylobacter, cryptosporidium, E. coli).
+The Epidemiology & Surveillance Unit continues to receive reports of Fever and Rash (Chicken pox), Fever and Respiratory (Adenovirus, common cold, influenza, RSV, strep throat), and Gastroenteritis (C.difficile).

 International alerts: